FrancescoCeruti/linux-show-player/README.md

 No special hardware is required to run LiSP, but some processing operations would surely take benefit from a recent CPU.

-For bugs/requests an issue can be open on the GitHub issues-tracker, any other question can be asked on the [user-group](https://groups.google.com/forum/#!forum/linux-show-player---users).
+For bugs/requests an issue can be open on the GitHub issues-tracker, for everything else [gitter](https://gitter.im/linux-show-player/linux-show-player) can be used.

 ---